steenbergen-design/trellis-action/README.md

 ### NodeJS version

-WeÕre using the `willhallonline/ansible:2.12-alpine-3.15` docker image, so NodeJS 16 is available.
+Weâ€™re using the `willhallonline/ansible:2.12-alpine-3.15` docker image, so NodeJS 16 is available.

 ### Python 3